Core Rules

 - 5-6 Stamina.
 Exhausting magic.
 Up to a few hours or extreme range.
 Serious force.
 Deadly hazard.
 Damage as Large Beast.

 Magic is delicate and prone to failure when rushed.
-If you’re casting a spell in a Controlled Position, with plenty of time and no imminent threats, then you don’t have to make a roll.
+If you’re casting a spell in a controlled position, with plenty of time and no imminent threats, then you don’t have to make a roll.
 Otherwise, there’s always the risk that the spell fails, or misses the target, or is resisted by the target.

 Spells are the work of a moment, but even the most taxing spells are limited in scope and duration.
 For more ambitious and powerful magical workings, you’ll need to turn to ritual magic.